stonehill-2345/lite-mcp/README.md

 4. Add tests for new functionality
 5. Submit a pull request

+#### Commit Message Convention
+Please use one of the following prefixes for your commit messages:

+- `feat:` - New feature
+- `fix:` - Bug fix
+- `docs:` - Documentation changes
+- `style:` - Code formatting (no functional changes)
+- `refactor:` - Code refactoring
+- `test:` - Adding or updating tests
+- `chore:` - Maintenance tasks

+Example: `feat: add new MCP server for file operations`

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.